laureanray/laureanray/README.md

 # Hello! 👋

 I'm Laurean Ray.
-Currently working @ EClaro as a Junior Java Developer.
+I am a graduating computer engineering student.
+Currently working @ Eclaro as a Junior Java Developer.
-I still build a lot of things during my free time.
-Things that interests me are performant applications, gui toolkits, cool web projects, machine learning to assembly language and anything in between.
+I like building things during my free time.
+Things that interests me varies a lot.
+My interests can vary a lot in a very short timespan (that's why I have so many unfinished side projects) I like low level stuffs to machine learning and computer vision algorithms and anything in between.